 This all sounds great.
 Great cast!
 Look at them – Eastwood, Telly Savalas, Don Rickles, Donald Sutherland, Carroll O’Connor, Gavin MacLeod, Harry Dean Stanton.
 An fun,thrilling kind of story all taking place in a tense setting with some terrific locations.

-We have all that, but there’s something about Kelly’s Heroes that always kept me from feeling it ever truly becomes something great.
+We have all that, and it’s a movie I always wanted to love.
+I feel like I should love it, but there’s something about Kelly’s Heroes that always kept me from feeling it ever truly becomes something great.
 I classify it as ‘OK’.

 The comedy is overall rather light stuff.
 It comes from these group of misfit characters butting heads.
 The big comedy reliefs are Sutherland and Rickles (not surprisingly).
 Sutherland really rocks as a his burntout hippie tank driver.
 You might wonder how this character fits into a WWII movie, but what the heck.